metapolator/metapolator/CPS-metapolation.md

 # Open questions

 1. What to do when only some fonts contain a corresponding `Node`?
-In the case of interpolating two masters, it would seem sensible just to use the `ParameterValue` of the master which posseses the given `Node`, but when only some of a collection of /N/ masters possess a given `Node`, it's not obvious whether to raise an error, use only the given `Node`s, rescaling the interpolating vector (this corresponds to the suggested treatment for two masters), or something else.
+In the case of interpolating two masters, it would seem sensible just to use the `ParameterValue` of the master which posseses the given `Node`, but when only some of a collection of _N_ masters possess a given `Node`, it's not obvious whether to raise an error, use only the given `Node`s, rescaling the interpolating vector (this corresponds to the suggested treatment for two masters), or something else.

 2. In [[metapolation]], the assumption is that interpolation vectors have non-negative components that sum to 1, but it's not a necessary mathematical restriction; but the assumption is that we'll enforce it in the interface.